Close

 Directions to meeting point

-Meeting time will be 18:00 (6:00 pm) in the afternoon of June 3 at the SEEDS office.
-Participants that cannot arrive on time (later flights) will be sent information on how to reach the camp location.
-Those arriving earlier the same day are welcome from 10:00 am to the office to drop their bags/luggage and wait for the meeting time.
+The Meeting time will be at 18:00 (6:00 pm) on April 16 at SEEDS’ office in Reykjavík.
+Participants that cannot arrive on time (later or delayed flights) will be sent information on how to reach the camp on their own.

 Additional comments